Blockchain Technology Could Resurrect The Shipping Container Industry

 Wastage within the global shipping container industry, due to so-called ‘ghost bookings’, non-arrivals and overbookings, is estimated to cost operators an astronomical $32 billion per year.
 300 Cubits, a Hong Kong-based company, is seeking to address the problem by introducing a digital token, called a TEU.

 Unlike currency substitutes, such as Bitcoin, TEU’s are programmable, digital entities with unlimited applications.
 In this instance, they can be traded for all sorts of transaction and administrative tasks within the shipping container industry.
 A contract is written into the blockchain code and executed when triggered by an event e.g. the mangoes’ expiration date.
 The beauty of this system is that all the data is held in one place, accessible via password by all stakeholders.
-Losing an important piece of paper documentation will be a thing of the past, as will spoiled mangoes!
+Losing an important piece of paper documentation will be a thing of the past, as will spoiled mangoes and is so because of blockchain technology!
 Costly no-shows and overbookings will also be discouraged, as deposits must be paid for in advance using TEU’s.

 Shipping Container Industry Big Players Get On Board